 The transmission fluid in the car performs two distinct functions.
 It lubricates and cleans up the engine.
 As the fluid moves around various parts, it will gobble up the dirt and all the metal shavings that have accumulated over time due to normal wear and tear.
 In some rare cases, the debris may settle at the bottom of the pan or housing.
 This means that it won’t make its way to the circulation system which is a very good thing.
 But even then, the debris still needs to be removed.
 This is why you will see special machines in auto shops that can do a quick transmission fluid flush.
 This ensures that all the debris regardless of where it’s located is removed before new transmission oils are added into the car.
-Here you can find the average transmission fluid change cost for automatic transmissions flush at leading auto service centers as Walmart, Midas, NAPA…
+Here you can find the average transmission fluid change cost for automatic transmissions flush at leading auto service centers like Walmart, Midas, NAPA…

 Transmission Fluid Change Interval